Virtue and Dialogue: Ecumenism and the HeartJun 21st, 2013 | By Bryan Cross | Category: Blog Posts

 In addition to the virtue of sociability, in order to enter into genuine dialogue one must also believe that the other persons entering into the dialogue are capable of engaging in the activity of mutually exchanging and evaluating evidence and argumentation for the purpose of reaching agreement concerning the truth of the matter under dispute.
 And one must believe that the other persons sincerely intend to enter into this very same activity.
 In this way a good faith belief about the capacities and intentions of the other persons is necessary, and this belief itself requires the stance of charity toward those who would participate.

 The shared goal of the participants in a dialogue is agreement concerning the truth, not agreement with oneself.
 This does not require that any persons must suspend or deny their own present beliefs in order to enter into this activity, as explained in “Two Ecumenicisms.”
 Nor does the intention of entering into mutual dialogue require abandoning one’s intention to support and defend what one believes to be true.
 Neither does it require believing that one’s own standpoint is false.
 The intention to hold on to what is true and the intention to reach agreement in the truth through the mutual exchange and evaluation of evidence can both be maintained simultaneously without contradiction.
-Dialogue does, however, require that each participant’s love for the truth be greater than his love for his present position as such, even if his present position happens to be true.
-His love for the truth must be such that he is willing to reject beliefs shown to be false through this mutual pursuit of agreement in the truth.
-If he loves his ideology more than he loves the truth, his presence at the dialogue table is disingenuous.
+Dialogue does, however, require that each participant’s love for the truth be greater than his or her love for his or her present position as such, even if this present position happens to be true.
+His or her love for the truth must be such that he or she is willing to reject beliefs shown to be false through this mutual pursuit of agreement in the truth.
+If we love our ideology more than we love the truth, our presence at the dialogue table is disingenuous.

 Dialogue and Debate